Swimmers: Here's How to Improve Your Dryland

 2. Trust the program.

 Having the endless troves of the internet in your hands is a double-edged sword.
-On one hand, you can learn just about anything you could ever want to know about any angle on high performance in the water and in the gym.
+On the one hand, you can learn just about anything you could ever want to know about any angle on high performance in the water and in the gym.

 And on the other, it can cause you to sow doubt into what you are doing in the gym when you find conflicting advice on the internet (and you can always find conflicting advice somewhere).